 Learn the ways of signing your iOS apps with licenses.

 When developing an application for iOS, the easiest way to distribute your application to a wider audience for testing coverage is by signing it with an Enterprise license.

-Please be aware that when utilizing the Applause Enterprise License, certain features such as Push Notifications will be disabled and will not function in your build.
-Please review this comprehensive list to see what will and will not work after re-signing to the Applause Enterprise license.
+Be aware that when utilizing the Applause Enterprise License, certain features such as Push Notifications will be disabled and will not function in your build.
+Review this comprehensive list to see what will and will not work after re-signing to the Applause Enterprise License.
 If any of these features are essential for your application, it is highly recommended that developers resign using their own Enterprise license.

 You also have the option to sign things with a Developer license, which has a maximum distribution of 100 devices, and is limited to the device UDIDs signed to that license.
 Having a Developer license requires that your production apps be distributed via the App Store, and also means that once an app is ready for distribution, it must first be submitted to Apple and is subject to their review.